microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/tokenlifetimepolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a policy that can control the lifetime of a JWT access token, an ID token or a SAML 1.1/2.0 token issued by Microsoft Entra ID.
-You can set token lifetimes for all apps in your organization, for a multi-tenant (multi-organization) application, or for a specific service principal in your organization.
-For more scenario details see [Configurable token lifetimes in the Microsoft identity platform](/entra/identity-platform/configurable-token-lifetimes).
+You can set token lifetimes for all apps in your organization, for a multitenant application, or for a specific service principal in your organization.
+For more scenario details, see [Configurable token lifetimes in the Microsoft identity platform](/entra/identity-platform/configurable-token-lifetimes).

-Configuring this policy for refresh tokens and session tokens is not supported.
+Configuring this policy for refresh tokens and session tokens isn't supported.

 Inherits from [stsPolicy](stsPolicy.md).